-- (1) One person may only submit one proposal as Principal Investigator for one project only. - (2) Multiple applications will not be permitted for those applying to/selected for "Science of Science, Technology and Innovation Policy R&D Program," "Solution-Driven Co-creative R&D Program (SOLVE) for SDGs (scenario-creation phase, solution-creation phase)," and SOLVE for SDGs (Preventing Social Isolation & Loneliness and Creating Diversified Social Networks) in FY2022. - (3) Current Principal Investigator of RISTEX R&D Programs cannot submit proposals (excluding cases of projects which end in FY2022).
+- (1) One person may only submit one proposal as Principal Investigator for one project only. - (2) You cannot apply to this program at the same time as applying to the calls in FY2023 for R&D proposals in, "Solution-Driven Co-creative R&D Program (SOLVE) for SDGs (scenario-creation phase, solution-creation phase) ", "SOLVE for SDGs: Social Isolation & Loneliness", and the new framework established in 2023 under the SOLVE for SDGs program. - (3) Current Principal Investigator of RISTEX R&D Programs cannot submit proposals (excluding cases of projects which end in FY2023).